 - Get tested to know your status

-To learn more about how best to prepare for school, whether online or in person, and the measures schools have taken to keep students, teachers and staff safe as schools reopen listen to the full podcast here:
+Please access the resources below to learn more about how best to prepare for school, whether online or in person, and the measures schools have taken to keep students, teachers and staff safe as schools reopen.

 - Visit Alliance for African American Health in Central Texas (AAAHCT): A Better Me Program.

 - To stay in the know for back to school schedules and news please visit Austin ISD.